luischanci/chks/README.md

         `chks y1 x1 x2, idx(y2 y3) ces zisf`

-    - a more simple version,

-      in progress...

-    - Other possibilities,
+    - Other models or possibilities,

       in progress...